BrucePerens/rigcontrol/README.md

 around $14.
 [Search for sales on AliExpress](https://www.aliexpress.com/premium/ESP32%25252dAudio%25252dKit.html).

+RigControl connects to the internet via WiFi, sets itself up with a public web address, and provides a web-based interface to control an amateur radio transceiver.

+Without any additional hardware, K6BP RigControl can connect to any transceiver that implements *CAT* or *CI-V* using 5V or 3.3V logic levels.
+Simple resistor pads may be necessary to adjust the input and output audio levels, but construction of them should be within the competence of any ham.

-The software is currently in "Hello World" stage:
-No ham radio control is implemented yet.
+The software is currently in "Hello World" stage: No ham radio control is implemented yet.
 The utility internet functions are mostly done.
-It can make itself accessible on the public internet, even if the operator is net-naive.
+The board can make itself accessible on the public internet, even if the operator is net-naive.
 It sets its clock and approximate location from outside servers.

-Without any additional hardware, K6BP RigControl can connect to any transceiver that implements *CAT* or *CI-V* using 5V or 3.3V logic levels or a network connection.
-RS-232 connections require a [MAX-3232-based level shifter + DB9 PCB](https://www.aliexpress.com/wholesale?SearchText=MAX3232+DB9+Module), which costs less than a dollar.

-RigControl connects to the internet via WiFi, uses dynamic DNS to provide a public web address, and provides a web-based interface to a phone, tablet, or computer.
-The audio inputs and outputs are best connected to line-level inputs and outputs on the transceiver, and would require padding with resistors if connected to a speaker output or microphone input.
-There is no USB master.
-Inexpensive expansion boards support connecting antenna switches, rotators, and other accessories via relays or serial ports.

 ### Hardware Required